 After America, Canada has the most number of English speakers in the Americas, According to Statistics Canada, in their 2016 Census, 22,162,865 Canadians said English was the language that they spoke most often while at home.

-In the Central Americas only Nicaragua, Costa Rica, Panama, and Belize have a significant number on English speakers.
+In the Central Americas only Nicaragua, Costa Rica, Panama, and Belize have a significant number of English speakers.
 Spanish is still the official language in this part of the globe.
-It should be noted, however, that Belize is the only Central American country with English as their official language.
+It should be noted, however, that Belize is the only Central American country with English as its official language.

 Of course, English is still widely spoken in the United Kingdom and the Republic of Ireland.
 The UK has a total of about 59,600,000 English speakers, with 54,400,000 considering it their first language while Ireland has 4,350,000 English speakers, with 4,122,100 calling it their first language.

 According to a 2012 report by the European Commission, “Europeans and their Languages”, English is the second most widely spoken mother tongue in the EU, after German and tied with Italian.
 It is also the most widely spoken foreign language in the member states where it is not an official language.

 Germany has a pretty large contingent of English speakers, around 45,400,000.
 So does Italy with 17,000,000, and the Netherlands with 15,250,000.
 English speaking in the Netherlands is actually quite widespread as that accounts for about 90% of their population.